Journey 1

 In ancient Israel, when someone sinned, they brought an animal to the priest.
 The animal was killed.
 The idea was precise: sin deserves death.
 A substitute dies.
 The guilty person goes free.

-“The priest shall make atonement for him with the ram of the guilt offering, and he will be forgiven.”
+“The priest will make atonement for them with the ram as a guilt offering, and they will be forgiven.”
 (Leviticus 5:16)

 But the system itself raises a problem it cannot solve.
 What if a person’s guilt is too great for any animal to pay for?
 What if the offence is against someone infinitely great?
 An animal’s death is finite.
 A finite payment cannot cover an infinite debt.